 We would like to hold more webinars for our members, and not just about Covid.
 In order to do so we need your feedback.
 We will be writing out to you shortly, so please help by telling us what topics you would like to hear about, and whether webinars are something that you would engage with.
 We will do our best to accommodate you.

 Last year I mentioned that succession planning had been a challenge, but we had a plan to move forward.
 It is still a challenge, but I am pleased to say that we are making progress.
 During the course the AGM, we will appoint David Hall as BSB Honorary Treasurer from 1st July 2021.
 David is shadowing current Treasurer Jim Brown for the 2020 – 2021 accounts as part of Jim’s hand-over process.
+Update July 2021 Unfortunately David Hall has stood down as Treasurer Elect for personal reasons and we are currently still looking for someone to take over from Jim as BSB Treasurer.

 Due to the Corona Virus restrictions, I have agreed to remain in post as Chairman for another year, and Mark Young will remain in post as Vice Chairman for another year.